edwcarney/RandomDotOrgAPI/README.md

 # RandomDotOrgAPI
-Access the API (signed or basic) at Random.org See the API features here: https://api.random.org/features
+Access the API (signed [https://api.random.org/json-rpc/2/signed] or basic [https://api.random.org/json-rpc/2/basic]) at Random.org.
+For information about signatures, see this page: https://api.random.org/signatures

+See the overview of API features here: https://api.random.org/features

-Use various functions from https://random.org (q.v.).
+Use various API functions from https://random.org (q.v.)

 # Current functions
 - <b>getUsage()</b>: obtain current bit quota for your IP.